-DiversityQ supports board members setting and enacting their D&I strategy, HR directors managing their departments to take D&I best practice and implement it in real life workplace situations, and brand advocates ensuring that their company has the right reputation and communications to attract and retain the top talent from across an increasingly diverse working population.
+DiversityQ supports board members setting and enacting their D&I strategy, HR directors managing their departments to take D&I best practice and implement it in real-life workplace situations, and brand advocates ensuring that their company has the right reputation and communications to attract and retain the top talent from across an increasingly diverse working population.

 DiversityQ supports its business community through its:

-Online portal DiversityQ.com which provides board members, HR professionals and D&I practitioners with the latest news, analysis, real-life case studies from industry practitioners, best practice guidance and research on the D&I sector across regulation, recruitment, skills & training and careers.
+Online portal DiversityQ.com provides board members, HR professionals and D&I practitioners with the latest news, analysis, real-life case studies from industry practitioners, best practice guidance and research on the D&I sector across regulation, recruitment, skills & training and careers.

-Live events program comprising a range of events to facilitate networking between C-suite, HR and D&I leaders, create forums for sharing best practice in the sector and provide opportunities to celebrate achievements by both individuals and businesses in fostering D&I within their organisations.
+Live events program comprising a range of events to facilitate networking between C-suite, HR and D&I leaders, create forums for sharing best practices in the sector and provide opportunities to celebrate achievements by both individuals and businesses in fostering D&I within their organisations.

-Drawing on our network of business leaders from the Women in IT Awards, Women in Finance Awards, Future Stars of Tech, Information Age and Growth Business, we help all sectors at whatever stage in their organisational transformation to fully harness the benefits of having a diverse workforce.
+Drawing on our network of business leaders from the Women in IT Awards, Women in Finance Awards, Future Stars of Tech, Information Age and Growth Business, we help all sectors at whatever stage in their organisational transformation fully harness the benefits of having a diverse workforce.